-- 7.6.10 Should any employee be dismissed other than on account of dishonesty, disobedience, or drunkenness within 7 days of Good Friday, such employee shall be paid for Good Friday, and Easter Monday at ordinary rates. - 7.6.11 All time worked on any public holiday outside the ordinary starting and ceasing times prescribed by the Award for the day of the week on which such holiday falls shall be paid for at double the rate prescribed by the Award for such time when worked outside the ordinary starting and ceasing times on an ordinary day. - 7.6.12 Employees are not to be discriminated against on the basis of their contract of employment where public holidays fall on off duty periods of employment.
+All time worked on any public holiday outside the ordinary starting and ceasing times prescribed by the award for the day of the week on which such holiday falls shall be paid for at double the rate prescribed by the Award for such time when worked outside the ordinary starting and ceasing times on an ordinary day.

+7.6.10 Employees not to be discriminated against in certain circumstances

+Employees are not to be discriminated against on the basis of their contract of employment where public holidays fall on off duty periods of employment.